VioletBitKitten/VTuberVoice/README.md

 This software was created because I do not like to talk, and at times I am unable to speak.

+**Please note** Sometimes Windows is odd and will pick an Audio Output that is not the default.
+If there is no audio when speaking, try setting an Audio Output using the options `-O` to list Audio Outputs and `-o` to set an Audio Output.

 ## Building

 To build this project use the script `build.bat`.